Azure/aad-pod-identity/README.md

 #### Understanding Namespaced identities
 The system will match `pod` to `identity` across namespaces by default.
 This behavior can be modified to match to pods within the namespace that holds `AzureIdentity` by

-1. On Azure Identity bases, by addinging `aadpodidentity.k8s.io/Behavior: namespaced` annotation (You have to add the annotation on each `AzureIdentity` you want to apply this behavior on).
+1. On Azure Identity basis, by adding `aadpodidentity.k8s.io/Behavior: namespaced` annotation (You have to add the annotation on each `AzureIdentity` you want to apply this behavior on).
 2. Default namespaced behavior on all identities by adding `--forceNamespaced=true` argument on the command line  or declare `FORCENAMESPACED=true` environment variable (for both `nmi` and `mic`).